-From unanesthetized experimentation on Black and Indigenous women to involuntary, secret sterilization, gynaecology is founded on centuries of coercion and racist beliefs about biology.
+From unanesthetised experimentation on Black and Indigenous women to involuntary, secret sterilisation, gynecology is founded on centuries of coercion and racist beliefs about biology.
 J. Marion Sims, whose statue held pride of place across from the New York Academy of Medicine until 2018 performed more than 30 experimental surgeries on enslaved women Anarcha Westcott, Lucy, and Betsy — with no anesthesia.
-This is what is meant by calling him “the father of modern gynaecology.”
-Yet discussing historical gynaecological abuses, especially against disabled people, is verboten.
+This is what is meant by calling him “the father of modern gynecology.”
+Yet discussing historical gynecological abuses, especially against disabled people, is verboten.

 "Jamie Spears and the conservatorship over Britney Spears rely on an entire system designed to support the involuntary sterilization of people the state consigns to an unfit underclass."